Automate your workflow with Nanonets

 These online tools are simple to use, and most are free.
 Many of these tools come with additional features, such as merging PDFs, converting between different file formats, compressing PDFs, and more.
 But be prepared to explore a bit, as each component usually has its page or tab.

 One major downside of online tools is the risk of uploading confidential or sensitive documents to a third-party server.
-Your file could end up in the wrong hands if the website's security is compromised.
+If the website's security is compromised, your file could end up in the wrong hands.
 So, if you're handling confidential data, quickly check the website's privacy policy.

 Speed can be another hiccup.
 Server or network congestion can slow things down, especially with large files.
-Also, the free version may limit some features, throw ads at you, or nudge you to upgrade for speedier processing.
+While many online PDF splitters offer free services to extract pages from a PDF, some may have limitations on the number of pages or the size of the file you can process.
+They may also bombard you with ads or nudge you to upgrade for speedier processing.
 Take SmallPDF, for example; you can't rename your extracted file without paying up.

-The quality of your output can also be hit or miss depending on the tool, and there might be a cap on how many pages you can extract in one go.
+The quality of your output can also vary depending on the tool, and there might be a cap on how many pages you can extract in one go.

 Extracting pages from a PDF using PDFtk